What Do Solar Energy Installation Manager Do?

 Coordination: Adjusting actions in relation to others’ actions.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Types of Solar Energy Installation Manager

 There were about 602,500 jobs for Solar Energy Installation Manager in 2016 (in the United States).
 New jobs are being produced at a rate of 12.6% which is above the national average.
 The Bureau of Labor Statistics predicts 75,800 new jobs for Solar Energy Installation Manager by 2026.
-The BLS estimates 68,500 yearly job openings in this field.
+There will be an estimated 68,500 positions for Solar Energy Installation Manager per year.

 The states with the most job growth for Solar Energy Installation Manager are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Maine, Alaska, or Kentucky.
 These states have the worst job growth for this type of profession.